 - Before coming to Indonesia, Kelimutu in Flores was high on my list due to the volcano’s three colored lakes, which can be black, red, and turquoise.
 I had trouble figuring out a way to fit this into my itinerary since transport to and within Flores isn’t 100% reliable.
 Once you get to Kelimutu, you need some luck to get a clear view of the lakes.
 I reluctantly gave up on going to Kelimutu this trip.
 Hopefully I’ll be able to go when I have more time to devote there.

 - Flores in general is supposed to be beautiful.
-Taking a four-day boat trip from Lombok to Flores is popular among the backpacker crowd.
+Taking a four-day boat trip from Lombok to Flores is popular among backpackers.
 The conditions on the boat can be rough – the accommodations can be crowded, and there are no showers – but the views of the coastline are supposed to be worth it.